Leave the airlines to us.

 Horseback Ride, Río Frío Boat Trip, Manuel Antonio National Park, Community Service Project in Sarapiquí, Monteverde Canopy Tour and Hanging Bridges, Jauri Tropical Farm, Cultural Exchange with Local Students, Sarapiquí Homestay, Costa Rican Cooking Lesson, Arenal Volcano

 This itinerary is the starting point for your tour, but it’s not set in stone.
 If there are days you would like to change, or specific places you’d like to go, we can work with you to create a personalized program that fits the needs of you and your students.

 Depart from the USA.
-Upon arriving in San José, you’ll meet your ACIS Tour Manager and begin to explore the vibrant capital of Costa Rica, known for its outstanding Spanish colonial architecture, interesting museums and tranquil parks, plazas and fountains.
+Upon arriving in San José, you'll meet your ACIS Tour Manager and begin to explore the vibrant capital of Costa Rica, discovering how history has shaped this fascinating city both architecturally and socially.